 Red Wine Beef Stew

 - 4 slices thick cut bacon diced

-- 4 garlic cloves roughly chopped
+- 4 cloves garlic chopped to 1/2"

 - 3 tbsp balsamic vinegar